WHAT TO DO IN THUN – BEST ACTIVITIES

 - 5 FINAL THOUGHTS ABOUT THINGS TO DO IN THUN

 If you‘re planning your Thun itinerary, you’re probably wondering about the best things to do in Thun.
 Whether you stay in Thun for one day or one week, this post will help you find out about the best places to visit.
-Believe me.
-There is tons to do and see.
+Believe me: There is tons to do and see in Thun.

-Thun is the perfect base for exploring Lake Thun’s and Interlaken region and the stunning Bernese Oberland.
+Thun is the perfect base for exploring Lake Thun, the Interlaken region and the stunning Bernese Oberland.
 But is also a fun place itself and one of the prettiest towns/cities in Switzerland.

-Yes, it is small, and you do not need much time to explore the town center itself, but there are so many stunning activities in and around Thun that I never tire of it; I am always in awe when I visit.
+Yes, it is small, and you do not need much time to explore the town center, but there are so many stunning places in and near Thun that you can stay there for weeks without getting bored.

 Disclaimer: This post contains affiliate links.
 This means I will earn a small commission when you buy a product/service (at no extra cost to you).
 More about it here.